 .

 Note that this table is not exhaustive and there may be other micronutrients that are required in trace amounts by some plants.

-See also Sulfur Hexafluoride
+See also Nitrogenous Fertilizers

+.